-One of the most popular cycle races needs an extra special process to ensure all your hard work and dedication pays off and you have an enjoyable ride at the 2014 Argus.
+One of the most popular cycle races needs an extra special process to ensure all your hard work and dedication pays off and that you have an enjoyable ride at the 2015 Cape Town Cycle Tour.

-We’ve tried to take a little weight off your shoulders by offering a bike drop-off service, an option that gives you peace of mind that your bike will arrive in Cape Town in time for the Argus.
+We’ve tried to take a little weight off your shoulders by offering a bike transfer service that ensures your bike will arrive in Cape Town on time for the big day!

-- Please allow 2-3 days for us to get your bike home.
-Call the relevant handling area (numbers will be provided in the procedures document) before you proceed to pick it up.
+- Please allow 2-3 days for us to get your bike home once you dropped it off at the airport.
+Contact your relevant pick-up cargo station (numbers provided in the procedures document below) before collecting your bike

-In order to ensure your bike is delivered in perfect condition, please take special note of the following packing procedures:
+To ensure that your bike is delivered in perfect condition, please take special note of the following packing procedures:

 - The seat must be fully lowered